kundajelab/chipseq_pipeline/README.md

-This particular implementation of the pipeline has been deprecated (June 2018)
+This pipeline has been deprecated as of June 2018.
+Please update your pipelines to the official WDL-based ENCODE DCC pipeline at [https://github.com/ENCODE-DCC/chip-seq-pipeline2](https://github.com/ENCODE-DCC/chip-seq-pipeline2) (June 2018)
 ===================================================

-A new WDL-based pipeline is [here](https://github.com/kundajelab/chip-seq-pipeline2).
-Note that the updated WDL-based pipeline is an exact replica of the pipeline in this repository except that it uses WDL instead of BigDataScript for workflow management.
-We recommend using the WDL version since it easier to install.
+*June 2018:* Note that the updated official ENCODE DCC pipeline is an exact replica of the pipeline in this repository except that it uses WDL instead of BigDataScript for workflow management.
+We recommend transitioning to the WDL version since it easier to install.
 Also all future updates and bug fixes will be made to the WDL-based pipeline.
 If you have processed datasets using the pipeline in this repository, you do NOT need to rerun anything.
 For future runs, we recommend switching to the WDL-based pipeline.

 AQUAS Transcription Factor and Histone ChIP-Seq processing pipeline
 ==============